hechoendrupal/drupal-console-book/hu/commands/generate-entity-content.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---module | A modul neve.
+--module | The Module name.
---entity-class | A tartalom entitás osztály --entity-name | A tartalom entitás neve
+--entity-class | The content entity class --entity-name | The content entity name
---base-path | A tartalom entitás útvonalak alapútvonala --label | A felirat
+--base-path | The base-path for the content entity routes --label | The label
---has-bundles | Az entitás nem rendelkezik mezőcsoportokkal
+--has-bundles | Entity has bundles
+--is-translatable | Content entity translatable